-Students entering the Early Childhood Education Program must be placed at English 100.
 To complete the degree, students must demonstrate proficiency at the English 100 and Math 100 levels.
-To successfully complete the program, students must earn a grade of 'C' or higher in all courses with an ECED alpha.
+To successfully complete the program, students must earn a grade of "C" or higher in all courses with an ECED alpha.

 CERTIFICATE OF COMPETENCE IN CHILD DEVELOPMENT ASSOCIATE (CDA) PREPARATION: The Certificate of Competence in Child Development Associate (CDA) Preparation is obtained by completing three courses which meet the formal training requirement of the national CDA credential.
-Students must earn a grade of 'C' or higher in all classes.
+Students must earn a grade of "C" or higher in all courses with an ECED alpha.